 This troubleshooting guide is designed to help you properly diagnose and fix some of the most common issues with underground electric dog fence systems.
 As we deal with various underground electric dog fencing systems, these tips may not always apply to your specific situation.
 If you need further assistance, please fill out our Online Service Request Form.

-There are three components to dog fencing.
-You'll need to diagnose which part or more is not working.
+There are (3) components to underground electric dog fencing.
+You'll need to diagnose which part or more is not working:

-2. Wiring - This is your buried wire that encompasses your dog fenced area.
+2. Boundary Wire—This is the buried wire that encompasses your dog fenced area.